-Caring for your tattoo can prevent those complications and ensure that the tattoo heals properly.
-Both you and your tattoo artist play equal roles in this process.
-Along with going to a licensed and reputable tattoo artist, you need to take care of your new tattoo at home.
+Along with going to a licensed and reputable tattoo artist, you must take care of your new tattoo at home.

 Figuring out how to care for your tattoo can be tricky, though.
 Many states don’t require their tattoo artists to provide aftercare instructions.
 The states that do require aftercare instructions often let the artist decide which information to provide.